maryland-gov/mitdp/content/launchpad/stage-2.md

 The Launchpad is the foundation of our [System Development Life Cycle](/mitdp/sdlc/) for Major IT Development Projects (MITDPs).
 [Stage 1](/mitdp/launchpad/stage-1/) sets that foundation with some of the basic tenets for why the State of Maryland should invest in your MITDP, and Stage 2 gets into the details of how your team will deliver on our investment. {.intro}

 Stage 2 consists of 6 sections, including 7 required worksheets.
-All required worksheets must be submitted in full for your Stage 2 submission to be accepted.
+All required worksheets must be submitted in full for your submission to be accepted.

 State of Maryland employees with access to Google Docs can access all of the worksheets for Stage 2 in [this Google document](https://docs.google.com/document/d/119gFVwRVaQBXc-2IgpCesQuEtvwiEQWLwdl-3Ko_9r8/edit?tab=t.qmufjz9f2mda).
 Individual links to each worksheet are also available in the guidance for each section.